Skip to content

 The exact cause of PPD is not known, but it likely involves a combination of biological and psychological factors.
 The fact that PPD is more common in people who have close relatives with schizophrenia suggests a genetic link between the two disorders.
 Early childhood experiences, including physical or emotional trauma, are also suspected to play a role in the development of PPD.

-If symptoms of PPD are present, the doctor will begin an evaluation by performing a complete medical history and physical exam.
+If physical symptoms are present, the doctor will begin an evaluation by performing a complete medical and psychiatric history and, if indicated, a physical exam.
 Although there are no laboratory tests to specifically diagnose personality disorders, the doctor might use various diagnostic tests to rule out physical illness as the cause of the symptoms.

-If the doctor finds no physical reason for the symptoms, he or she might refer the person to a psychiatrist or psychologist, health care professionals who are specially trained to diagnose and treat mental illnesses.
+If the doctor finds no physical reason for the symptoms, they might refer the person to a psychiatrist or psychologist, health care professionals who are specially trained to diagnose and treat mental illnesses.
 Psychiatrists and psychologists use specially designed interview and assessment tools to evaluate a person for a personality disorder.